 The residents of South Wootton enjoy a wide range of social contacts.
 Numerous organisations meet in the parish and make use of the village Hall, the Parish Office meeting room, or at Wootton Park.
-The Parish Church is well supported, Scouting and Guiding are active locally, and sport is popular (the Parish Council has in the past discussed an extension to the village hall to accommodate further activities).
+The Parish Church is well supported, Scouting and Guiding are active locally, and sport is popular.
 At present, an Infant School caters for 180 pupils, and the Junior School has 240 pupils.
 With the expansion of the village, further school provision will be necessary, including the potential for merging these as a single enlarged Primary school.
 A veterinary surgery is nearby in North Wootton, along with an established GP practice providing medical care, but there is limited room for expansion on the existing GP surgery site.

-Continued house building in the parish, as proposed by the Borough Council, could increase the total population to a conservative estimate of 6,300 by 2026.
+Continued house building in the parish, as proposed by the Borough Council, could increase the total population to a conservative estimate of 6,300 over the next decade.
 Pressure on existing services and facilities has already increased with the occupancy of the Wootton Meadows development in 2008 to 2011.
 Consequently, further house building in the parish will outpace our community facilities, especially new medical and dental services which are needed locally.

 There will be significant opportunities to improve and extend community infrastructure in the Plan area as a result of a delivery of the strategic housing allocations.
 Some of this infrastructure will be of a strategic nature (transportation and educational facilities).
 Some of this will be of a more local level through either a Section 106 agreement or through the local proportion of the Community Infrastructure Levy once introduced.
-Policy S3 sets out the Plan's priority for the application of this local funding.
+Policy S2 sets out the Plan's priority for the application of this local funding.

 Anticipated demand for more social/cultural facilities may lead to the inclusion of a new community centre with adjacent playing fields, as the existing village hall is extensively used.
-Most of the new facilities suggested in Policy S3 will be funded by the Parish Council's portion of a future Community Infrastructure Levy through the planning procedures in the Borough Council.
+Most of the new facilities suggested in Policy S2 will be funded by the Parish Council's portion of a future Community Infrastructure Levy through the planning procedures in the Borough Council.

-Policy S5 requires the provision of appropriate play space in residential areas to standards and guidelines in place at the time of granting of planning permission.
+Policy S3 requires the provision of appropriate play space in residential areas to standards and guidelines in place at the time of granting of planning permission.
 At the time of the making of the Plan advice from Fields in Trust is particularly supported by the Parish Council.